 BREAKDOWN OF LARGE ELECTRICAL GOODS INCLUDING HOT TUBS AND BOILERS.
 Failure of electrical goods mostly happen without warning and can take up to be a week to be repaired or replaced.
 These include Hot Tubs, Boilers, Fridges, Ovens, Dishwashers, Washing machines, Tumble driers.
 If this happen you will be refunded a maximum of £10 per product per day booked, without the use of these products or alternatively choose to vacate the property and claim a pro-rata refund for days you are not in residence.
 This will be the maximum financial offer for all claims.
 A maximum financial offer of £25 for ‘extra /or deep’ cleaning issues and only where there is clear evidence provided.

 Choice Cottages nor the Owner can be held responsible for any failure in services outside of the scope of the Owners ability to resolve for the property you have holiday let, including but not limited to disruption in electricity or gas supply, broadband outage or speed related issues and Satellite TV signal, (for those holiday homes offering Wi-Fi and/or Satellite TV).
 Failure of outside services does not constitute a right to a refund and you will need to claim on your Holiday Insurance for any inconvenience suffered as a result of a loss in services not within the control of the Owner.

 6 Unavailability of the property

 6.1 The owner may cancel a booking already made at their own discretion and if the property becomes unavailable for any other reason beyond the owner’s reasonable control.
 Examples of such reason (although these are not exhaustive) may include personal circumstances, flooding, fire, and other significant damage to the property or failure of utility services to the property.
-If this happens we will refund to you any sums you have paid, but neither we, nor the owner shall have any other liability to you.
+If this happens, you will be refunded any sums you have paid, but neither we, nor the owner shall have any further liability to you.

 7 Our liability to you